ansible-community/katacoda-scenarios/fixing-a-bug/step1.md

-This should be split into multiple steps
+FIXME Once we are happy with this scenario it will be split into multiple steps.

 ## Task

-Install ansible-base(so we get ansible-test)
+Install the `ansible-base` package (which includes `ansible-playbook` and `ansible-test`)

 `pip install ansible-base`{{execute}}